This is 100% a travel-inspired recipe.

 The oil also heats up inside the pan, so once the batter is poured around the sizzling pan, it begins to form the caramelized, crispy texture that socca has to have.

-About that cast-iron… use a 8-inch skillet.
+About that cast-iron… use a 10-inch skillet.
 A 12-inch will be too big for this recipe, but if it’s what you have, it will just result in a much crispier flatbread (which is no problem by me).
-A 10-inch will be OK, but again, reduce the cooking time a little and don’t expect the batter to spread evenly across the pan.

 Experiment away with your own cast-iron skillet to see which size works best for your preferences.
-Just keep in mind that the recipe was written and tested best with a 8-inch skillet.
+Just keep in mind that the recipe was written and tested best with a 10-inch skillet.

 What to Eat with Socca